 Assessment and Compliance

 The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) is the recognized regional accrediting body in the eleven U.S. Southern states.
 Houston Baptist University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award the associate, baccalaureate, masters, and doctorate degrees.
-Questions about the accreditation of Houston Baptist University may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Houston Baptist University.
+Questions about the accreditation of Houston Baptist University may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 3.0033-4097, by calling (404) 679-4500, or by using information available on SACSCOC’s website (www.sacscoc.org).

 The Office of Assessment and Compliance facilitates Houston Baptist University’s efforts in the maintenance and reaffirmation of its Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) accreditation status.
 In this role, the Office of Assessment and Compliance assists the rest of the University with maintaining compliance with the SACSCOC Principles of Accreditation.
 Included in this is the submission of all substantive changes and coordination of the annual institutional effectiveness process for all academic programs and administrative departments.